 The total amount of potential claims by third party investors is difficult to determine.
-The Company has reserved and accrued \$6,201,000 as of June 30, 2014 to settle all such investor related claims.
+The Company has reserved and accrued \$6,802,000 as of September 30, 2014 to settle all such investor related claims.
 The Company believes that the reserve for mortgage loan loss, which includes provisions for probable losses and indemnification on mortgage loans sold to investors, is reasonable based on available information.
 Moreover, the Company has successfully negotiated acceptable settlement terms with other third party investors that asserted claims for mortgage loan losses against SecurityNational Mortgage.

-SecurityNational Mortgage disagrees with the repurchase demands and notices of potential claims from third party investors and believes it has significant defenses to these demands.
-If SecurityNational Mortgage is unable to resolve the alleged claims by the third party investors on acceptable terms, legal action may ensue.
-In the event of legal action, if SecurityNational Mortgage is not successful in its defenses against claims asserted by these third party investors to the extent that a substantial judgment is entered against SecurityNational Mortgage which is beyond its capacity to pay, SecurityNational Mortgage could be required to curtail or cease operations.
+SecurityNational Mortgage disagrees with the repurchase demands and notices of potential claims from third party investors.
+Futhermore, SecurityNational Mortgage believes there is potential to resolve the alleged claims by third party investors on acceptable terms.
+If SecurityNational Mortgage is unable to resolve such claims on acceptable terms, legal action may ensue.
+In the event of legal action by any third party investor, SecurityNational Mortgage believes it has significant defenses to any such action and intends to vigorously defend itself against such action.